Rita Ora Rocks A Fierce Red Outfit While Exploring Tokyo

 Rita Ora is currently embarking on her “Phoenix World Tour” in Asia.
-The tour began on March 1, in Melbourne, Australia at the Palais Theatre.
+The tour began on March 1, in Melbourne, Australia, at the Palais Theatre.

-While on the Asian leg of the tour, Rita has been exploring the city of Shibuya in Tokyo while wearing a fiery red outfit.
+While on the Asian leg of the tour, Rita has been exploring the district of Shibuya in Tokyo while wearing a fiery red outfit.
 Rocking it with white trainers, Ora is looking fresh from head to toe.
 The colorful backdrop of the city is so aesthetically pleasing, we’re sure this is a spot where lots of people take their Instagram photos.

-After Asia, the third and final leg — so far — will take place in Europe, and will start April 23 at the Sentrum Scene in Oslo, Norway.
-The tour will go across the U.K., and includes a show at London’s O2 Arena on May 24.
+After Asia, the third and final leg — so far — will take place in Europe and will start April 23 at the Sentrum Scene in Oslo, Norway.
+The tour will go across the U.K. and includes a show at London’s O2 Arena on May 24.

 The tour is in support of the album with the same name, Phoenix.
 The album so far has released seven singles: “Your Song,” “Anywhere,” “For You,” “Girls,” “Let Me Love You,” and “Only Want You.”
 The record peaked at No. 11 in the U.K. while being certified gold in Canada.